thraraujo/pysymmpol/docs/_build/html/_sources/getting-started.md.txt

 from pysymmpol import HomogeneousPolynomial, ElementaryPolynomial from pysymmpol.utils import create_miwa
 ```
-We also imported the function `create_miwa` in the `utils` module, for convenience.
+We also imported the function `create_miwa` from the `utils` module for convenience.
-Let us create the polynomials at the level n=3.
-We can instanciate them, and find
+Now, let's create the polynomials at level n=3.
+We can instantiate
-the explicit expression using the method `explicit(t)`, there `t` are the
+them and find their explicit expressions using the `explicit(t)` method, where `t`
-Miwa coordinates.
+represents the Miwa coordinates.
+Then block
 ```python
 n = 3
 t = create_miwa(n)